Purushottam Laxman Deshpande

-Purushottam Laxman Deshpande (alternatively written as Pu La Deshpande; 8 November 1919 – 12 June 2000), popularly known by his initials ("Pu.
-La.") or as P. L. Deshpande, was a Marathi writer and humorist from Maharashtra.
+Purushottam Laxman Deshpande (alternatively written as Pu La Deshpande; 8 November 1919 – 12 June 2000) was a Marathi writer and humorist from Maharashtra.
 He was also an accomplished film and stage actor, script writer, author, composer, musician, singer and orator.
 He was often referred to as "Maharashtra's beloved personality".

 Deshpande's works have been translated into several languages including English and Kannada.

 Early life

 Purushottam Laxman Deshpande was born in Gamdevi Street, Chowpati, Mumbai in a Gaud Saraswat Brahmin (GSB) family to Laxman Trimbak Deshpande and Laxmibai Laxman Deshpande.
 His maternal grandfather, Vaman Mangesh Dubhashi, was a Marathi poet and writer.
 He had translated Rabindranath Tagore's Gitanjali into Marathi, with the title, "Abhang Gitanjali".

 The family used to stay at Kenway House, Procter Road in the Grant Road locality in Mumbai.
 His family then moved to Jogeshwari.
 His first 8 years at the newly formed Saraswati Baug Colony are described in the story titled 'Balpanicha Kaal Sukhacha' or Bālpaṇicā Kāḷ Sukhācā (translation: the happy days of childhood) in his book Purchundi.
 The family then moved to Vile Parle.